quchen/articles/fbut.md

      where randomBool = unsafePerformIO randomIO
 ```

-It is worth noting that evaluating `seq (error "x") (error "y")` superficially
+It is worth noting that evaluating `seq (error "x") (error "y")` seemingly
-allows inspection of which argument is actually evaluated first.
-However, the
+allows inspection of which argument is actually evaluated first, since only one
-errors are identical from within the program's perspective; it takes an
-intervention of the runtime to extract anything useful from it.
-In addition,
+of the errors is printed.
+This is a red herring though: he compiler may (and
-the compiler may (and does!) choose which argument to evaluate first as an
+does!) choose which argument to evaluate first as an optimization, so there
-optimization, so there really is no guarantee of evaluation order even if the
+really is no guarantee of evaluation order even if the above simple test always
-above simple test always displays the "x" error.
+displays the "x" error.
+Even worse, that behaviour can change as the compiler
+pleases; it would not be wrong to crash with "x" in August, and with "y"
+during all the other months.
+In other words, do not rely on `seq` having an
+evaluation order even if you're absolutely sure you found it out using some
+voodoo magic.

 [haskell-report]: http://www.haskell.org/onlinereport/haskell2010/
 [haskell-report-seq]: http://www.haskell.org/onlinereport/haskell2010/haskellch6.html#x13-1260006.2